 No, not “all the boots of the tramping warriors” or “all the garments rolled in blood” have been burned as fuel just yet.
 But I do believe there will be a day when both the weapons and the uniforms of war will be obsolete.
-I think that’s why I like “Happy Christmas” so much: it simultaneously acknowledges that the reality of evil in the world and reminds us to hope for – and actively strive for – a better future.
+I think that’s why I like “Happy Christmas” so much: it simultaneously acknowledges the reality of evil in the world and reminds us, with Isaiah, to hope for – and actively strive for – a better future.
+A war-less future.

-Yes, our sisters and brothers in Syria and South Sudan know all too well that war isn’t over.
+Yes, our sisters and brothers in Israel/Palestine, Nigeria, Mexico, South Sudan, Afghanistan, and so many other places, know all too well that war isn’t over.
 The Prince of Peace wants all wars to end.
 To worship the babe born in Bethlehem means facing reality, means seeking to end war.
 But following God in the way of Jesus also means we don’t believe in hopeless!
 It means we’ve got some work to do.

 (Trigger warning: some images involves children, many are difficult to watch.)

-Merry Christmas from the Buerstetta’s to all who celebrate.
-Happy Wednesday to all who don’t.
+Merry Christmas from the Buerstetta’s to all who celebrate!
+Happy Thursday to all who don’t!